Music as an Interior Cinema

-Plenty of players and listeners have talked and thought about music as a kind of interior cinema: A concert or recording begins, and each of its beholders conjures up a personal, image-based narrative that corresponds to the sounds.
+Music as an interior cinema: A concert or recording begins, and each of its beholders conjures up a personal, image-based narrative that corresponds to the sounds.
 But for the 26-year-old, L.A.-based guitarist and composer Alex Sill, this extraordinary symbiosis between music and the mind has led to a far-reaching search for answers.

-“When I got into high school,” Sill recalls, “I started questioning how universal this phenomenon was, and I thought to myself, ‘I can’t be the only person who relates to music in this way.’”
-He began delving into psychoacoustics and related fields, but no satisfying answers emerged.
-In college, while studying jazz and music theory at CalArts, Sill absorbed the work of Carl Jung in earnest, taking particular interest in the pioneering psychoanalyst’s concept of archetypes.
-These common human behavior patterns are inherited, Jung argued, and they represent themselves psychologically as images.
+While studying jazz and music theory at CalArts, Sill absorbed the work of Carl Jung in earnest, taking particular interest in the pioneering psychoanalyst’s concept of archetypes.
+Common human behavior patterns are inherited Jung argued, and they represent themselves psychologically as images.
 Music, he insisted, brings these instinctively understood human tropes and myths to bear.
 Jung investigated dreams with an intensity typically reserved for reality; music, with its unique ability to pull the listener into a reverie, therefore commanded a similarly high regard.

 About Alex Sill: